-There’s so much information available to parents and caregivers that it can sometimes be overwhelming, especially when you have concerns about your child.
-Sometimes other parents reassure you “children develop on their own time” or share stories about their child “catching up” without therapy, but what does the research say?
+There’s so much information available to parents that it can sometimes be overwhelming, especially when you have concerns about your child.
+You may hear “children develop on their own time” or children “catch up” without therapy, but what does the research actually say?

-We’re answering some of the most common questions we get asked regarding speech and language in young children.
+Here’s answered to some of the most common questions regarding speech and language in young children.

 What is the difference between speech and language development?

 Language is how we use words to express ourselves.
-This includes written and spoken language and involves using grammar, vocabulary, and appropriate word order.
+This includes written and spoken language.
+It involves using grammar, vocabulary, and appropriate word order.
 There are three types of language disorders:

 - Receptive language disorder indicates a person has difficulty understanding parts of language, such as not being able to answer questions correctly, follow directions, or comprehend stories.